crate/crate/CONTRIBUTING.rst

 requests for the code and for the documentation.
 For more information on how to work on the code or documentation, see our `developer guide`_.

-If you have any questions, please feel free to ask us on Slack_.
+If you have any questions, please feel free to reach out via any of our `support channels`_.

 Reporting Issues
 ================